WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 }
 ```

+By adopting this technique to several heavily used `struct`s of a real app
+produced by ByteDance, I've improved the user interaction by increasing
+the fps from 48fps to 56fps and decreasing 600MB memory usage at debug
+time.

+TODO: Before-after comparison for the optimization of the app I mentioned

-But, again, this is tedious.
-We not only have to write a lot of code to
+But, again, this can be cumbersome.
+We not only have to write a lot of
-reduce the cost of copying that struct but, worse still, it increased the
+code to reduce the cost of copying that struct but, worse still, it
-cost of maintaining the program.
-With Swift Macro, we can do this more
+increased the cost of maintaining the program.
+With Swift Macro, we can do
-elegantly.
+this more elegantly.

 ```swift
 @COW